standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 ### Intended Audience

 The CIMPL User Guide is targeted to any person comfortable with using programming languages.
-Familiarity with FHIR is helpful as the guide references FHIR artifacts (e.g. **resources** and **profiles**).
+Familiarity with FHIR is helpful as the guide references FHIR artifacts (e.g. resources and profile).

 ### Prerequisite